benjamindean/image-swap/README.md

 ----------
 This is a simple library that handles changing *src* attribute on a selected image tag.
 To be used for a large header images cropped for different screen resolutions.

 **NB!** The *src* attribute of a target *img* should be initially empty to prevent original large picture from loading.
 Use it if you need a fully cross-browser solution.
-Currently tested on **IE6-IE10**.
-Other browser are supported as well.
+Currently tested on **IE6-IE11**.
+Other browsers are supported as well.

 How it works
 ------------